December 12th, 2019

 Prehistory has sometimes been called The Golden Age.
 Some believe life was actually better then.
 Is this nostalgic notion, like the Garden of Eden, just a myth?
 To the best of our knowledge, and contrary to popular belief, the Stone Age, compared to civilization, was paradise.

 Another term for fear is fight-or-flight.
-The opposite, much lesser-known term is calm-alert.
+The opposite, much lesser-known term, is calm-alert.
 To be calm-alert is to be attentive but not hypervigilant.
-Humanity’s chronic hypervigilance, on the other hand, is said to stem from a “negativity bias.”
-After all, they say the one who watches out for the tiger is the one who survives.
+Humanity’s chronic hypervigilance is said to stem from an ingrained “negativity bias.”
+After all, they say, the one who watches out for the tiger is the one who survives.

 But that’s only true to a point.
 The person too focused on tigers overlooks 100 other concerns.
 Besides, our instinctive vigilance is meant for acute dangers, not the chronic worries we apply it to today.

 Is chronic fight-or-flight really necessary?
 Is it really helpful?
-You might think, hell yeah; we’re in a state of emergency!
+You might think, hell yes, we’re in a state of emergency.
 After all, look at climate change, immigration, or whatever else you are afraid of.
 Even if unnecessary fear is what got us here, so the thinking goes, it’s necessary now.

-But if this is an emergency, and fight-or-flight is just low-grade panic, then in an emergency, is panic ever helpful?
+But if this is in fact an emergency, and fight-or-flight is just low-grade panic, then in an emergency, is panic ever helpful?

-We can actually ask people this question: people in this exact situation.
-Terminal cancer patients, fearing their own death approaching, have taken psychedelics, often just a single dose, and been “miraculously” cured of their fear.
-This can also happen from years of meditation, or from being “saved.”
-It can happen from anything because it’s not miraculous; it’s natural.
+We can actually ask people this question, people in this exact situation.
+Terminal cancer patients, fearing their own death approaching, have taken psychedelics, often just a single dose, and been miraculously cured of their fear.
+This can also come from years of meditation or from being “saved.”
+It can come from anything because it’s not miraculous; it’s natural.